 More experience with meads was associated with higher success in the triangle tests.
 Those with less blown palates was correlated with being able to identify the odd-mead out.

-Importantly, out of the five that correctly identified the odd-mead out, four preferred the mead with the salt treatment.
+Importantly, out of the six that correctly identified the odd-mead out, five preferred the mead with the salt treatment.
 Tasting notes are described below.